Biliary Tract Disorders

 - CT Scan – CT Scans are helpful for diagnosing liver and pancreatic cancers.
 It’s possible to find gallstones using a CT scan, but not as effective as an ultrasound.
 It may be used to assess the severity of pancreatitis, which can be caused by gallstones.

 - ERCP – ERCP stands for Endoscopic Retrograde Cholangiopancreatography.
-In this test, a doctor inserts a small flexible tube with a camera on the end.
+In this test, a doctor inserts a small flexible tube with a camera on the end through your mouth and into your digestive system.
 A special dye is used to make the bile ducts stand out.
 If there are gallstones present in the bile ducts, they can be removed at the same time.

 Gallstones – Treatment

-Most people with Gallstones that don’t have symptoms will not need treatment.
+Treatment is typically not necessary for people who don’t have symptoms.
 Your doctor will help you decide if gallstone treatment is necessary based on your symptoms and test results.

 Even without treatment, it’s important to monitor for symptoms of gallstone complications, including pain in the upper right abdomen.
 If you have symptoms in the future, you may require treatment.